Learn about the web crawler that powers Ahrefs' Site Audit tool.

 Yes by default (website owners can request to disobey crawl delay on their sites)

 Mozilla/5.0 (Linux; Android 13) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/108.0.5359.128 Mobile Safari/537.36 (compatible; AhrefsSiteAudit/6.1; +http://ahrefs.com/robot/site-audit)

 |Reverse DNS suffix|

 <a1>Current list</a1>, <a2>API documentation</a2>

 AhrefsSiteAudit is a web crawler that powers <a>Ahrefs' Site Audit tool</a>.
 Ahrefs users can use Site Audit to analyze websites and find both technical SEO and on-page SEO issues.

 This bot can crawl any website unless disallowed, and prevents excessive load on website servers by limiting crawling to 1 request per 2 seconds by default.
 If you're a website owner, you can crawl your own sites at higher speeds and also allow AhrefsSiteAudit crawler to ignore robots.txt.
 To do that, you'll need to verify ownership in Site Audit tool.

-What is AhrefsSiteAudit bot doing on your website?
+What is AhrefsSiteAudit bot doing on my website?

 Does it respect robots.txt file?

-How to control AhrefsSiteAudit crawler on your website?
+How do I control AhrefsSiteAudit crawler on my website?